Matteo-Solinas/Matteo-Solinas/README.md

 <h1 align="center">Hi, I'm Matteo, and Welcome to my Github! ✌</h1>

 <h3 align="left">📌 About Me</h3>
 Junior Back-End Developer with a lifelong passion for technology and coding.
 While I entered the programming world later than some, I'm a fast learner with a hunger to master new technologies.
 I constantly seek new challenges to hone my skills and push my boundaries, striving to improve myself every day.
-Currently proficient in Java, SQL, and Git.
-I'm actively learning Spring and continuously expanding my technical skillset.
+Currently proficient in Java, SQL, Spring, and Git.
+I'm actively learning Docker, MongoDB and continuously expanding my technical skillset.

 ---